Creating sections and sub-categories

 Add translation file

 Click ”+ Add Translation”.
-Select a locale and upload the translated JSON file (e.g.,
+Select a locale and upload the translated JSON file (for example,

 Translation file structure:Translation files follow this JSON structure with Note: The